Best Putter for Beginners 2025 (Our Top Picks After Testing)

 From the Wilson Staff collection comes the Infinite Buckingham putter, a mallet that offers sophisticated loft technology to help control the putt’s length and produce better accuracy from short and long-range distances.

-What I liked about the Buckingham, and one of the biggest reasons I included it on my best putters for beginners list, is that the company moved the balance point closer to the hands.
+What we liked about the Buckingham is that the company moved the balance point closer to the hands.

 This feature provides a better, more controllable stroke, especially when putting off the green.

-I also believe the Buckingham’s milled face helps this offset putter produce a better feel and more responsiveness, which helps beginners learn how to control their putting.
+We also believe Buckingham’s milled face helps this offset putter produce a better feel and more responsiveness, which helps beginners learn how to control their putting.

 TaylorMade Spider GT Max Putter